Caramel Molasses Cookies

 - 1 Tablespoon heavy cream, half-and-half, or full fat milk

-Preheat oven to 350F.
+- Preheat oven to 350°F (177°C).
 Line a large baking sheet with parchment paper or a silicone mat.
 Pour the granulated sugar into a bowl.
 Take 2 Tablespoons of dough and roll into a ball, then roll into the sugar.
-Bake for precisely 8-9 minutes.
+Bake for 10-11 minutes, or until edges appear set.
 Remove from the oven and gently press the top of the cookie down with the back of a utensil or even use your fingers.
 You're trying to obtain a crinkly top.
 Place back into the oven for 1 more minute.
 Cookies will be puffy and still appear very soft in the middle.
 That's ok.
 Remove from the oven and allow to cool on the baking sheet for ten minutes.
 Transfer to a wire rack to cool completely before drizzling with caramel sauce.

-Store cookies in an airtight container at room temperature for 3 days or in the refrigerator for 5 days.
-Molasses cookies without caramel may be frozen up to 3 months.
-Rolled cookie dough may be frozen up to three months.
-Allow to thaw in the refrigerator overnight and bake as directed.
+Make ahead tip: Store cookies in an airtight container at room temperature for 3 days or in the refrigerator for 5 days.
+Molasses cookies without caramel can be frozen up to 3 months-- thaw overnight in the refrigerator.
+Rolled cookie dough can be frozen up to 3 months.
+Allow to thaw overnight in the refrigerator, then bake as directed.

 Here are my original Soft-Baked Gingersnap Molasses Cookies